GabeNicholauson/Guess-the-number-tutorial/README.md

     guessCount++;
 }
 ```
-The next function will chack the player's guess, compare it to the randomly generated one and give feedback to the player.
+The next function will check the player's guess, compare it to the randomly generated one and give feedback to the player.
 It should tell the player if the number was too high, too low, not a number at all and if the player guessed correctly.
 This can be done by chaining a few if else statements.

 ```js
 function checkGuess(playerGuess) {